-Pick up your Cabana in West Hollywood and take the I-15 northbound to Las Vegas (4.5 hours).
+Pick up your Cabana in Los Angeles and take the I-15 northbound to Las Vegas (4.5 hours).

 Okay, this isn’t Arizona, but why pass up a night in Vegas if it’s on the way?
 Start your trip right with dinner reservations.
 When it comes to dining in Vegas, there are almost too many options.
 Here are a few recommendations for a fine dining experience:

 - GIADA: Emmy Award-winning celebrity chef Giada de Laurentis has brought her Italian cuisine to The Cromwell.
 Dine with views of the Bellagio fountains and Caesar’s Palace.

 - Bazaar Meat by José Andrés: This steakhouse at Sahara Las Vegas is only a 15 minute walk from Circus Circus (our recommendation for overnight parking).
 The restaurant is only open 5pm-10pm Friday-Sunday, but if this happens to fit your itinerary, it’s a culinary experience you won’t forget.